nuxeo/nuxeo/nuxeo-core-binarymanager-azure/README.md

+# Nuxeo Azure Blob Storage

 This addon implements a BinaryManager that stores binaries in an Azure container.
 For efficiency, a local disk cache (with limited size) is also used.

+## Prerequisites

+You should be familiar with Azure and their Management Portal.
+Alos, you have to create a dedicated Azure blob Container; and be in possession of your Storage access keys.

+## Configuration

-Be sure to protect your user id and token using the [configuration data encryption](https://doc.nuxeo.com/x/4YeRAQ).
+Be sure to protect your access keys using the [configuration data encryption](https://doc.nuxeo.com/x/4YeRAQ).

-# Configuration

-Configuration you have to add in your `nuxeo.conf` file:
+Configuration properties you have to set in your `nuxeo.conf` file:

-## Enable default Azure Binary Manager
+### Enable Azure Binary Manager

+Setting up the default BinaryManager that stores all your blobs in Azure:

 `nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureBinaryManager`

-## Enable CDN Azure Binary Manager
+### Enable CDN Azure Binary Manager

-See the [Microsoft Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/cdn-overview/) about how you can enable the CDN feature.
+If you want to use Azure CDN as a front instead of Storage; you should read  [Microsoft Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/cdn-overview/) and create a CDN that is binding to your container.
+Then, setting the corresponding BinaryManager:

 `nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureCDNBinaryManager`

-## Mandatory parameters
+### Mandatory parameters

 - nuxeo.storage.azure.container : the name of the Azure container